robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-5-mentor-materials.md

 - Teacher signals non-verbally to pupils that they should change their behaviour
 - Teacher uses anonymous whole-class, verbal reminders to support pupils to change their behaviour so that it meets expectations if a non-verbal reminder has not worked.
 - Teacher stops talking mid-sentence if a pupil interrupts in order to signal that they will not continue until the interruption has stopped.
-- Teacher gives pupils adequate time to act upon their reminder, checking and responding to their behaviour in line with the school's behavioural policy.
+- Teacher gives pupils adequate time to act upon their reminder, checking and responding to their behaviour in line with the school’s behavioural policy.

 {details}
 Example precise target: Teacher signals non-verbally to pupils that they should change their behaviour.